CBOR-lite is intended to support procedural encoding/decoding of application protocols using CBOR as their protocol data unit format.

 CBOR-lite encoders are designed for applications requiring Canonical CBOR as described in Section 3.9 of RFC 7049.

-CBOR-lite implementation is not yet mature.
-While the code is believed to be mostly correct, it has not stood the test of time.
-The API is not yet stable.
+The CBOR-lite API and its implementation is not yet mature.
+While it is believed to be mostly correct, it has not stood the test of time.

 CBOR-lite is designed for use with Modern C++ (C++14 or later).
 CBOR-lite has no external dependencies other than the C++ Standard Library.

 - Integer (major type 0 or 1 depending on signbit)

 - Text String (major type 3) (without UTF-8 checking)

 - Array of Data Items (major type 4)